metno/weamyl-website/_pages/about.md

 title: "About WeaMyL"
 ---

-About WeaMyL
+## About WeaMyL

 WeaMyL project aims at enhancing the accuracy, performance and reliability of national nowcasting warning systems by the use of machine learning (ML) techniques applied on radar, satellite and weather stations’ observations.
 The focus will be on obtaining higher precision in predicting the occurrence and the areas affected by severe meteorological phenomena, as well as attaining lower decision times (compared to current, exclusively human decision times).
 The project’s main goal is to automate the nowcasting warning systems by creating a ML driven platform for early and accurate forecast of severe phenomena.
 Thus, it is aimed to be the backbone of a new framework for imminent severe weather detection adapted to current technological possibilities.

+## Main objectives

 The main objectives of the project are  the following:

 * Development and scientific validation of novel ML computational models and techniques specially tailored for accurate nowcasting.
 Unsupervised Learning (UL) models such as Principal Component Analysis, T-distributed Stochastic Neighbor Embedding, clustering, and auto-encoders are envisaged as intelligent tools for analyzing multiple data sources which may be relevant for accurate nowcasting: meteorological data (radar, satellite, weather stations’ observations) and geographical data (elevation, exposure, vegetation, hydrological features, anthropic features).
 Following unsupervised data analysis, both off-line and on-line Supervised Learning methods such as Convolution Neural Networks, U-Nets, Long Short Term Memory Networks, XGBoost, and Restricted Boltzmann Machines will be developed to assist meteorologists in providing precise nowcasting alerts.